joshnuss/md-glob/examples/svelte-kit/posts/first-post.md

 title: First post
 ---

-This is really freakin cool, right?
+This is really freakin cool, right??